arjo129/maritime_sim_tutorial/readme.md

 sudo apt-get install ignition-fortress
 ```

 Now we will need to start a simulation.
-Currently as it stands the EC2 instance running this simulation cannot run Ogre2 rendering engine, however GazeboSim allows for changing rendering engines.
-We will be using the older Ogre1 engine using the flag `--render-engine ogre`
 ```
-ign gazebo shapes.sdf --render-engine ogre
+ign gazebo shapes.sdf
 ```
 ![ogre1_shapes.png](images/ogre1_shapes.png)
 You will now need to have your workspace setup.
 Change directory into the `ros2_simulation_ws` folder and clone the following repo: